UWPCE-PythonCert/PythonCertDevel/_sources/scripts/properties.rst.txt

 <Outline the talk>

 We are going to start with standard attributes, nothing fancy, simply define an attribute in your class and use it.
 Then we're going to see some of the limitations of that.
-Then we'll look at setters and getters and how they might be done in Python and the limitations of that.
+Then we'll look at setters and getters and how they might be done in Python.
+We will see limitations there too.
 Finally we'll look at Properties.
-Once we get to Properties we'll see that in a sense we will have come full circle back to where we started, because accessing properties is just like accessing simple attributes.
+Once we get to Properties we'll see that in a sense we will have come full circle back to where we started, because accessing properties is just like accessing simple attributes, yet we get the benefits of setters and getters.

 <Describe the game>